Two RV Gypsies: Full-Time RVers

 Grizzly Falls and Lee Duquette

-The water you see tumbling over Grizzly Falls starts at Grizzly Lakes, in the heart of monarch Wilderness.
+Below: The water seen below tumbling over Grizzly Falls started at Grizzly Lakes in the heart of Monarch Wilderness.
 Snow melts off wilderness peaks like Mt.
 Harrington which is over 11,000 feet tall, and makes its way to the Kings River here and eventually to the San Joaquin Valley.

 Grizzly Falls